eolesinski/poliscipy/docs/examples.md

 ---

-**Early Post-Colonial History: plotting early United States elections**
+**Early Post-Colonial History: Plotting Early United States Elections**

-After gaining independence, some of the United States' earliest elections featured maps that looked very different from those of today.
-These early elections included far fewer states, mostly representing the original thirteen colonies, as well as some newly acquired territories, reflecting the fledgling nation.
-PoliSciPy allows users to visualize these territories and merged state regions (for example, Massachusetts once included what is now Maine, and Georgia encompassed present-day Mississippi and Alabama) by incorporating their data and colormaps.
+After gaining independence, some of the United States’ earliest elections featured maps that looked very different from those of today.
+These elections included far fewer states, primarily representing the original thirteen colonies, along with some newly acquired territories.
+PoliSciPy allows users to visualize these territories and merged state regions—for example, Massachusetts once included what is now Maine, and Georgia encompassed present-day Mississippi and Alabama—by incorporating their historical data and colormaps.

 <div align="center">
     <a href="https://eolesinski.github.io/poliscipy/example-2.html">